12 Days of Giveaways: Win a $200 gift card for KOSTON designer dog accessories | Curated

 2. Tweet the following on Twitter: (1 entry)

-- Win a $200 gift card for designer dog accessories from @KostonDesign in @DailyHiveTO’s annual #DH12Days https://bit.ly/3EOyU7e Follow @DailyHiveTO and RT to enter!
+- Win a $200 gift card for designer dog accessories from @KostonDesign in @DailyHiveVan’s annual #DH12Days https://bit.ly/33nWA4J Follow @DailyHiveVan and RT to enter!

 3. Subscribe to Daily Hive’s newsletter.
 (1 entry)